openconfig/public/release/authorization/README.md

 move devices into production in a timely manner.

-Using the Secure Zero Touch Provisioning (sZTP - RFC8572) process for bootstrap/installation provides a method to accomplish this delivery, and the delivery of all other bootstrap artifacts in a secure manner.
+Using the Secure Zero Touch Provisioning (sZTP - RFC8572) process for bootstrap/installation is a reocommended method for to accomplish this delivery, and the delivery of all other bootstrap artifacts in a secure manner.

 ## Conflict Resolution